DoD-Platform-One/bigbang/.gitlab/merge_request_templates/package_owner.md

 ## Package Changes

 What package changes are included with this merge request?

-The more detail here the better! **Links to the MRs that are included are required**.
+The more detail here the better!

+**Links to all MRs that are associated with this change are required**.

-Also, include any issues closed with "Closes #123" where 123 is the issue number.
+If the package is set up for releases, also link the package release page for the new tag here.

 ## Additional Details

 If possible, provide additional details that will help with the merge request.

 Known issues or expected conflicts?

+Also, include any issues closed with "Closes #ISSUENUMBER".
+See example:

+Closes #123

+Add any labels for affected packages so that they are deployed in CI.
+See example:

+/label ~packageX

+Once the MR is ready for review also add the `status::review` label.